petee-d/stereotype/README.md

 - Support for `Model` subclass fields, including recursive definitions
 - Dynamic model fields resolved using a string `type` key
 - Free-form fields using `Any`
+- Calculated `serializable` fields - a `property` present also in serialized data
 - Optional field defaults using atomic values or callables
 - Renaming or disabling fields for purposes of input/output/both
 - Optional hiding of `None` values from output